Torom/BotLi/README.md

 - [Fork](https://github.com/Torom/BotLi/fork) this repository.
 - Create a [new heroku app](https://dashboard.heroku.com/new-app).
-- Go to [Account Settings](https://dashboard.heroku.com/account) on Heroku, scoll down to `API Key` and copy it.
+- Go to [Account Settings](https://dashboard.heroku.com/account) on Heroku, scroll down to `API Key` and copy it.
 - In your fork go to `Settings` -> `Secrets` and create a `New repository secret`.
 Name is `HEROKU_API_KEY` and value is the api key from Heroku.
 - Create another `New repository secret`.
-Name is `HEROKU_EMAIL` and value is the email adress you use for Heroku.
+Name is `HEROKU_EMAIL` and value is the email address you use for Heroku.
 - Go to `Settings` tab on Heroku and create a variable, set `LICHESS_BOT_TOKEN` as key and your Lichess token as value.
 - Go to the `Actions` tab on your fork and enable them.
 - Insert your app name into the [.github/workflows/main.yml](/.github/workflows/main.yml) of your fork and commit it.